d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 ### EXAMPLE 8
 ```
-Get-D365LcsAssetFile -FileType SoftwareDeployablePackage -RetryTimeout "00:01:00"
+Get-D365LcsSharedAssetFile -FileType SoftwareDeployablePackage -RetryTimeout "00:01:00"
 ```

-This will list all Software Deployable Packages, and allow for the cmdlet to retry for no more than 1 minute.
+This will list all Software Deployable Packages in the shared asset library and allow for the cmdlet to retry for no more than 1 minute.
 It will search for SoftwareDeployablePackage by using the FileType parameter.

 All default values will come from the configuration available from Get-D365LcsApiConfig.